jeromecoupe/webstoemp/src/_blogposts/2015-07-15-craft-multilingual-websites-tips.md

 ---
 title: "Tips for Craft multilingual websites"
 excerpt: "I live and work in Belgium, a country with three official languages.
 Multilingual websites are quite a common sight around here.
 Here is what I learned along the way after building a few of those using Craft as a CMS."
-categories:
+imageBig: "flags-1500.jpg"
+imageMedium: "flags-1024.jpg"
+imageSmall: "flags-600.jpg"
+imageAlt: "Flags - Photo by Joshua Fuller"
+tags:
 - CMS
-tags:
 - Craft
 - Twig
 ---

-As I already said [elsewhere]({{ site.url }}/blog/why-craft-cms/), Craft's multilingual support is second to none and having localisation built into the core is just great.
+As I already said [elsewhere](/blog/why-craft-cms/), Craft's multilingual support is second to none and having localisation built into the core is just great.
 That being said, there are a few gotchas, tips and tricks I'd like to document for myself and share with you.

 ## Setting Craft up